People

 Assistant Professor

 Part of my research focuses on understanding how changing climate conditions affect the life-history dynamics and genetic diversity of wild bird populations.
 This work integrates observations from field studies and museum specimens with diverse, state-of-the-art analytical techniques to determine the sources of variation in demography within and among wild populations, and predict responses to selection given global environmental change.
-I am Assistant Professor at Technical University of Denmark (DTU).
+I am Tenure Track Researcher at Aarhus University.

 Email: rgermain@ecos.au.dk